admsht/cs451-team-project/sprint-reports/sprint-report-1.md

 Here's what went well:
   * All work was completed smoothly and timely
   * There were no major issues during this sprint

 Here's what we'd like to improve:
-   * Improved group communication
+  * Group communication was challenging due to spring break and conflicting schedules

 Here are changes we plan to implement in the next sprint:
-   * More consistent group meetings
+  * Establish more consistent group meetings to improve communication
+  * Continue implementing the frontend and integrate it with our database functionality
+  * Maintain best practices with our SQL code to ensure smooth translation into our PostgreSQL database